mauro-balades/sf/README.md

 ### What is sf?

 sf (Small fetcher) is a distribution system fectcher for UNIX-like operating systems.
-It is very small and the idea was to make it in less than `400` lines.
+It is very small and the idea was to make it in less than `400` lines (comments does not count `:|`).
 It is very customizable and it works well for linux ricing.

 ### Prequisites